ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

 Further Comments
 ~~~~~~~~~~~~~~~~

-It should be noted that the number of grid points in the TABLE file
+It should be noted that the number of grid points in the TABVDW file
 should not be less than the number of grid points DL_POLY_5 is
 expecting.
 (This number is given by the parameter ``mxgvdw`` calculated
 in the ``setup_module`` file - see